jwebster2469/ChatGPT-store/README.md

 ### Sourceduty GPTs

 Sourceduty currently has `312` custom built GPTs sorted and listed below into `22` different categories.
 Sourceduty won't use ChatGPT without also using GitHub.
 This repository will be used to prove and dispute the originality of Sourceduty GPTs.
 Sourceduty continues to competively exert a strong effort to build and expand original copyright-protected custom GPTs.
-Some of Sourceduty GPTs are free and open-source; anyone can redistribute it and/or modify them.
+Some of Sourceduty GPTs are free and open-source; anyone can redistribute them and/or modify them.
 Some custom GPTs have been reserved for publication planned after OpenAI monetizes the ChatGPT Store.

 #